Another third watch from an ATV series. Not to mention it was a ghost related theme as well.

 - The remaining of the supporting cast.
 They were there at times to do their parts and it was not forced at all.
 Yes, the story did revolve around certain characters but because of the side stories and the supporting cast, it made it even more interesting and bearable, especially during frustrating scenes.

 - Kristy Yang’s character.
 I don’t know.
 I usually like the quiet, loyal, supportive character over the loud ones YET I can’t seem to like her character at all in here.
-What makes it even more annoying was her nagging nature and her whole thing with always wanting to stick by the others’ side when she CAN’T even help at all.
-It makes it ten times worse for them since they need to go do important stuffs YET were caught because she insisted on following them.
+What made it even more annoying was her nagging nature and her whole thing with always wanting to stick by the others’ side when she CAN’T even help at all.
+It made it ten times worse for them since they needed to go do important stuff YET were caught because she insisted on following them.
 It wasn’t like she had the capabilities of protecting herself OR help them.
 She just wanted to tag along just because everyone was going.
 The whole idea with her getting it so fast at the end was unconvincing though it had to be that way.
 Yes, she realized that she was too stubborn and choosing not to believe, that was all true.
 BUT it wasn’t convincing with how she finally let go.
-But I guess whatever works.
-Somehow I didn’t like the idea of her ending up with Eric Wan’s character either though they do match BUT it seemed like she didn’t deserve him and not the other way around.
+But I guess whatever worked.
+Somehow, I didn’t like the idea of her ending up with Eric Wan’s character either though they did match, it seemed like she didn’t deserve him and not the other way around.
 It was good to be loyal to someone YET her annoying actions made it unforgivable.
 Not to mention how she caused trouble for Eric Wan’s characters numerous times.
 I didn’t want to use the ‘she did not know’ excuse for her since it was too unforgivable.
 It almost caused his life–twice.

 Recommended or not?
-Depends on if you’re interested in ghost related themes.
-Then there’s the whole idea with willing to understand some very intriguing stuffs presented in here.
+Depends on if you’re interested in ghost-related themes.
+Then there’s the whole idea with willing to understand some very intriguing stuff presented in here.
 Again, like I said in the other review, you don’t have to believe it to understand it.
 Your choice to watch or not.